thinklearndo/garagedooropennotifier/AssemblyNotes.md

 There is also a positive mark on the board next to each capacitor circle.
 That is where the positive pin should be inserted.

 ![capacitor orientation positive marking](images/capacitor_positive.jpg)

+## Soldering on the Headers for the NodeMCU

+Solder the two strips of headers onto the board.
+Make sure the headers are flush with the board, or else it will be hard to insert the NodeMCU.